 It is counted as one repetition.
 Repeat the same for the left leg.
 Do for 2 – 3 sets of 10 reps and rest for a minute in between sets.

 Start in a standing straight position.
 Lift the right knee as high as can, then lower it back to the original pose.
 Repeat the same for the left leg.
 This is one repetition.

 Do this lift and lower leg in place for ten repetitions.
 You may hold onto a chair for balance purposes.

 THE UPPER BODY STRENGTH EXERCISES

-For seniors exercise targeting the upper body strength which is good for arms, shoulders and upper back.
+For seniors exercise targets upper body strength which is good for arms, shoulders, and upper back.
 It does help to improve their ability to lift, reach something overhead, or overall daily activities at ease.